 "The purpose of being in the helicopter is to be above the players and the people and be in the best possible position to channel my energy."

 As mentioned in the opening paragraph, the success of his powers was (literally) incredible, with McAllister missing his penalty, and England winning the match.
 The English team ended up qualifying for the knockout stage

 was still showing its ugly face.
 Neither the Mc Allister incident, nor England having to face arch rivals

 Germany in the semi-finals made the English coach

 reconsider his position on the team meeting Geller and his energized ball.
-Once again, Geller took matters in his own hands - which, again, meant turning to the powers of the orange ball, and turning to the readers of the Daily Mirror
+Once again, Geller took matters in his own hands - which, again, meant taking the orange ball in his hand, and turning to the readers of the Daily Mirror

-Minutes before the German squad started their training session at Wembley stadium on the eve of the semi-final, Mirror reporters witnessed Geller gracing the pitch with his presence.
+Minutes before the German squad started their training session at Wembley stadium at the eve of the semi-final, Mirror reporters witnessed Geller gracing the pitch with his presence.
 In one hand he clasped an England shirt, in the other hand he held the orange ball.
-It was the first time the ball returned to Wembley after 30 years, just in time for the showdown that was about to take place at the same location the very next day.
-Since he was not allowed to meet the English team, Geller had decided to go the other way, and negatively influence Germany instead.
+It was the first time the ball returned to Wembley 30 years after the 1966 final - just in time for the showdown that was about to take place at the same location the very next day.
+Since he was not allowed to meet the English team, Geller had decided to go the other way, and negatively influence Germany instead:

 "I am yards from the German team.
 I am psyching them out."

 This time, the Daily Mirror printed a picture of Geller next to the orange ball.
 The psychic's instructions were clear: "Every Mirror reader seeing my picture and the ball should place their hands upon it and repeat the words 'England win, England win - England won, England won'."
 It is not documented whether Geller used the helicopter again, but according to him, "the power" was with the English squad.
 In the match following the next day, England was kicked out of the tournament after losing the penalty shootout against Germany.